Psychology JD/PhD Application Instructions

 - GPA and GRE scores

-- Three letters of recommendation – You must provide contact information for all three of your evaluators on the Application Form.
-Your evaluators will then be notified of your application and given instructions on how to submit your letter of recommendation electronically.
+- Three letters of recommendation – You must provide contact information for all three of your evaluators through the Application Form.
+Your evaluators will then be notified of your application to our program and given instructions on how to submit your letter of recommendation electronically.
 You will be limited to three evaluators.

 - Official Transcript - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted electronically to email@example.com or in a sealed envelope with the college/university seal over the flap.
 Mailing addresses can be found at drexel.edu/grad/apply/checklist.